 Working with playwright¶

-tursu does not provice playwright option, but you can works with both playwright and tursu for testing your web application.
+Turşu does not provide playwright option, but you can works with both playwright and Turşu for testing your web application.

 Actually, it has been develop for that!